wajtsq/wajtsq.github.io/_pages/includes/pub.md

 > <img src='images/Roadmap.png' alt="sym" width="100%"><br>
 > Our goal is to establish a universal brain signal model to improve the performance of various downstream tasks in the healthcare field and provide a quantitative understanding of brain activity in human neuroscience.

-I am pleased to have contributed to [BrainWave](https://arxiv.org/abs/2402.10251), my first published research paper.
+I am pleased to have contributed to [BrainWave](https://arxiv.org/abs/2402.10251), my first research paper.
 This research introduces the first foundation model for both invasive and non-invasive neural recordings, composed of three main components: embedding layer, Transformer encoder and channel attention.
 This model will facilitate a wide range of clinical applications in medicine, paving the way for AI-driven approaches to investigate brain disorders and advance neuroscience research.

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">arXiv preprint</div><img src='images/BrainWave.jpg' alt="sym" width="100%"></div></div>